 What you need is a systemized approach—and the right tools.

 When it comes to knowing, traditionally there have been two approaches you can take.
 The first is the quantitative approach.
 Quantitative analytics puts everything in terms of numbers.
 Number of users doing [whatever].
 Bounce rates.
 Conversion rates.
 Time on site.
 That kinda thing.
-Quantitative research is a squeaky clean way to take crunch numbers and look at things at a high level.
+Quantitative research is a squeaky clean way to crunch numbers and understand what’s going on at a high level.

 The drawback to quantitative data is that much can be lost in translation.
-Important nuances are lost and in that absence of information, the quantitative can play tricks on our pattern-recognizing brains.
+Important nuances missed and in that absence of information, the quantitative can play tricks on our pattern-recognizing brains.
 We can see things that just aren't there—just like how we can see faces in objects.

-To really know what happens on your website or web application, you need a way to get at that nuance.
+To really know what happens on your website, app, or web application, you need a way to get at that nuance.
 And that's where the second approach comes in—the qualitative.
 Qualitative analysis focuses on the subjective qualities of your users—the nuanced actions that drive the numbers.
 It's descriptive research.
-The qualitative approach is subjective, too .
+The qualitative approach is subjective, too.
 The user paused here.
 Raged there.
 They seem confused with this UI—what's going on?
 Qualitative data is messy.
 But it is rich in insights.